ysdn2019/Graduates-List/graduates/stephanie-ritacca.md

 ---
 path: /work/swiped
 graduate: Stephanie	Ritacca
-mainimg: /assets/work/ritacca_stephanie_project1_web_main.jpg
+cover: /assets/work/ritacca_stephanie_project1_web_main.jpg
-thumbnailimg: /assets/work/ritacca_stephanie_project1_web_thumbnail.jpg
+thumbnail: /assets/work/ritacca_stephanie_project1_web_thumbnail.jpg
 title: Swiped
 groupmembers:
-fields: Book Design, Print, Typography
+category: Book Design, Print, Typography
 mediumdimensions: Book, 6" x 9"
 description: This project portrays a segment of the outcomes of today's online dating culture.
 It focuses on the success stories of users who have found love and are in current relationships, which are the outcomes of meeting their partner through the use of an online dating app.
 digitallink: